September 1991 - Present,

 Notwithstanding the client's non-agile approach to the batching of releases, the MVP of this project is now complete, and integration with other programme components is underway..

 PRO AGILE LTD, DURHAM (APRIL 2011 - JANUARY 2014)

 Chief Scientist.
-Pro Agile is a limited company through which I do much of my contracting work.
+Pro Agile is a consultancy firm through which I do some of my contracting work.
 My most recent contracts have been:

 1. OPEN UNIVERSITY (JULY 2013 - JANUARY 2014).
 6 month contract.
 A Scrum Master and Agile Coach, I was responsible for a 6 person Scrum Team and coached the OU’s IT department towards a Scrum Studio model of project delivery and the use of Lean Kanban techniques for BAU work.
 Issues included:

 a.
 Technical debt.
 The OU was re-engineering its online Enquirer Experience Programme, which had incurred excessive technical debt due to the effects of ongoing technical uplift that had been largely tactical in scope.
 I identified suitable Product Owners and coached them on how to collaborate with a Development Team for user story authoring, and on the elicitation of a minimum viable product.